josh-holder/josh-holder.github.io/_pages/about.md

 title: "About"
 ---

-Grew up in Westchester NY, went to school at Rice University in Houston TX, now completing my US tour by attending grad school at the University of Washington.

 Professionally, interested in GN&C, spacecraft flight software, machine learning. (see [LinkedIn](https://www.linkedin.com/in/joshua-holder-798386155/) for updated resume stuff)

 Unprofessionally, interested in violin, soccer, music, books, hiking, reading, strategy games, travel, meeting as many new people as I can, and making large wooden structures for the bit (see below)